NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 [^10]:	An [estimate][16] from [80,000 hours][17] from [2022][18] puts the number of full time equivalent people working in AI safety as ranging from 100 to 800.
 That estimate has the upside of going organization by organization.
 But it is from 2022, and since then, interest has risen.
 Additionally, you will have [research that is applicable to AI safety even if it doesn't go by that name][19], hence the upper bound of 10k people.

 [^11]:	Previously SERI MATS, but the program has since become independent of the Stanford Existential Risk Initiative.

-[^12]:	Note that for now this is a private Github repository, and so isn't accessible to the public.
-This should be changed when this project is completed.

 [1]:	https://forum.nunosempere.com/posts/XHZJ9i7QBtAJZ6byW/shapley-values-better-than-counterfactuals
 [2]:	https://forum.nunosempere.com/posts/EPhDMkovGquHtFq3h/an-experiment-eliciting-relative-estimates-for-open